 Remote wipe security solutions allow an administrator to remotely delete data from a computing device.
 Remote wipe is primarily used to protect against data loss if a device has been lost or stolen.
 However, it can also be used to clear data from a device being retired or transferred to a new owner if the administrator does not have physical access to the device to wipe it.

-Remote wipe functionality can be implemented as part of an mobile device management (MDM) solution.
+Remote wipe functionality can be implemented as part of a mobile device management (MDM) solution or specialized tools.
 The MDM tool can be configured to allow an administrator to remotely delete certain files or folders on a device, wipe all of the device’s memory, or render the device unusable.